ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

       ./compilers_cp.sh intel-sandbox rocky9-oneapi2024.2-ss192

    After this step, the software-stack sandbox contains the compilers, MPI, and required software stack.
-The original temporary image, ``rocky9-oneapi2024.2-ss192_tmp.sif``, and the Intel sandbox, ``intel-sandbox``, can then be removed.
+The Intel sandbox, ``intel-sandbox``, can then be removed.

    The assembled sandbox can be used for runs, but it is large compared to a compressed image.
 For production runs, convert the sandbox into a SIF image, as shown in the next step.

 #.
 Build a Singularity/Apptainer container image from the updated sandbox.
 Bind
-   host directories as needed.
+   host directories as required.

    .. code-block:: console